Drift towards isotropization during the 3D hydrodynamic turbulence onset: Introduction

 The aim of the present paper is to numerically test the latter hypothesis, namely, whether the anisotropy is enhancing during the turbulence onset.
 We use a new approach developed recently in~\cite{il2025stochastic} for the analysis of \corr{anisotropy} through a system of \corr{non-dimensional} stochastic identities.
 These identities \corr{involve} correlators of certain combinations composed of components of second-rank tensors.
 The correlators can be used as \textit{isotropy markers}: the closer the correlators are to unity (their value in a fully isotropic case), the closer the statistics is to isotropic.

-Specifically, we perform simulations of the 3D Euler equations taking initial conditions as a superposition of a shear flow $\mathbf{v}=(\sin z, \cos z, 0)$ and a random periodic flow.
+Specifically, we perform simulations of the 3D Euler equations taking initial conditions as a superposition of a shear flow $\mathbf{v}=(\sin z, \cos z, 0)$ and a random periodic flow; \corr{the simulation time interval is limited from above to model the 3D Euler dynamics accurately}.
 The presence of the shear flow influences the orientation of the emerging pancakes: from fully random, when this flow is absent, to almost unidirectional near the $z$-axis, when it dominates.
 We observe that, for a random initial flow, the isotropy markers remain sufficiently close to unity at all times.
 For approximately equal mixtures of the shear and random flows, the markers also remain practically unchanged over time, but some of them may have values significantly different from unity.
 When the shear flow dominates, all of the initial flows we have studied led to a nearly unidirectional pancake orientation, while the isotropy markers, initially deviating from unity by orders of magnitude, demonstrated a slow drift, similar to an exponential decay, towards unity.

 The paper is organized as follows.
-In Section~\ref{Sec:Markers}, following the results obtained in~\cite{il2025stochastic}, we introduce the isotropy markers.
+In Section~\ref{sec:markers}, following the results obtained in~\cite{il2025stochastic}, we introduce the isotropy markers.
 In Section~\ref{Sec:NumMethods} we discuss our numerical methods and in Section~\ref{Sec:Results} we demonstrate our main results.
 The concluding remarks are given in Section~\ref{Sec:Conclusions}.